Diamond Braces orthodontist Dr. Jacy Papasikos gives you the rundown on what to look for in toothpaste during your braces treatment.

 The most important ingredient in toothpaste is fluoride.

 What is fluoride?
 Fluoride is a mineral found naturally in your bones and teeth.
 Many decades of research have consistently found that fluoride is beneficial for the enamel on your teeth.
-For that reason, dental professionals recommend using a toothpaste with added fluoride.
+For that reason, dental professionals recommend using toothpaste with added fluoride.

 This is important for your oral health at all times, but especially critical for your teeth while undergoing braces treatment!